acolomb/qet_terminal_tables/README.md

 Simply clone the [repository on GitHub][github] or download a release archive and unpack it somewhere on your computer.
 No further setup procedure required.

+It is advisable to keep the code next to the project files (`.qet` and `.sqlite` files), as the `.html` files are written to the current working directory, and invoking the package is easiest from the parent directory.

 [python]: https://www.python.org "Official home of the Python Programming Language"
 [github]: https://github.com/acolomb/qet_terminal_tables "Project repository on GitHub"